drocheam/optrace/docs/source/usage/overview.rst

 Multithreading
 ###################

-By default, multithreading parallelizes tasks like raytracing and image rendering.
+By default, multithreading parallelizes tasks like raytracing, focus search and image rendering.
-However, this is undesired in some cases, especially when debugging or running multiple raytracers in parallel.
+However, it can be undesired in some cases, especially when debugging or running multiple raytracers in parallel.
 Multithreading can be turned off with:

 .. testcode::